Bellmer La Poupée: Legacy

 The mouthpiece worn in Look 1, which is held in the mouth like a horse's bit and wraps around the ears to extend forward into two points, featured in an editorial for The Face by Sean Ellis.
 Nick Knight photographed Devon Aoki wearing a version of Look 62, one of the funnel-necked cocktail dresses, for the Spring 1997 issue of Visionaire.
+After seeing this editorial, Icelandic singer Björk commissioned McQueen, Knight, and England to provide art direction for her 1997 album Homogenic.
+The album's cover features Björk wearing a custom silk brocade kimono gown by McQueen.

 Shaw has maintained that the show was a positive experience for her.
 She told Dazed magazine she did it partly because she thought it would "put [her] name on the map".'
 In an interview with Dana Thomas for her book Gods and Kings (2015), she said "I felt like my body was in a picture frame."
 She stated that she felt pride in her ethnic background, and said she "would never do anything that would be humiliating."
 In 2024, Shaw spoke to British Vogue about her experiences with McQueen, including La Poupée, saying: "Wearing his clothes made me feel empowered!
 Statuesque!
 Mighty!
 Extraterrestrial!
 And they helped me come to a greater understanding of the frame of my own body".